About female genital cutting

 Female genital cutting is practised around the globe by diverse peoples and religions.

-It is documented in Asian countries including Indonesia, Malaysia and Kurdistan.
-It is also known to be practised in the Middle East, in countries such as Yemen, Oman, and the United Arab Emirates.
+It is documented in Asian countries including Indonesia, Malaysia and Thailand.
+It is also known to be practised in the Middle East, in countries such as Iraqi Kurdistan, Yemen, Oman, and the United Arab Emirates.
 There are also reports from one group in India and Pakistan, the Bohra Dawoodi, who also practise.
 Increasingly, FGC is an issue amongst diaspora communities throughout Europe, the USA and Australia.

-Up to 140 million women in the world today are living with the effects of FGC and it is estimated that 500,000 women living with the consequences in Europe.
+More than 125 million women in the world today are living with the effects of FGC and it is estimated that there are 500,000 women living with the consequences in Europe.

 Because FGC is a taboo subject, it is difficult to quantify its extent.
 New information is continually shedding light on places that had not been previously known to practise FGC.
 Further research is needed in order to address FGC in a comprehensive way.